singularityware/singularityware.github.io/pages/docs/user-docs/action-build.md

 Some things need root...

-## Downloading a pre-built container from Singularity Hub
+## Downloading a existing container from Singularity Hub
 You can use the `build` command to download a container from Singularity Hub.

 ```